Pilot demonstration to celebrate 30 years of MGI at the Pharo on 3 December.

 For the past year, MGI has had an internal team dedicated to replacing AP+: the ARROW (Air, Rail, Road, Ocean, Waterways) team.
 Fabrine Frestel, Project Director at MGI, heads up the team, and particularly relies on the innovation division, under the responsibility of Christophe Reynaud.

-MGI and SOGET, joint owner of the AP+ solution, are also working together to create a national CCS, to make French ports and airports more competitive.
+MGI and SOGET, joint owner of the AP+ solution, are also working together to create a national PCS, to make French ports and airports more competitive.

 The client at the heart of MGI

 The ARROW team organised a survey to identify the needs of users of AP+ and its various modules.
 An on-line questionnaire was first distributed to collect expectations and possibilities for enhancing functionalities in the new PCS.
 Additional feedback was obtained during trade-specific user workshops with forwarding agents, shipping agents, airlines, pre and post shipping transport providers, terminal operators, consolidators and container depots.
 These workshops provided an opportunity to discuss the strong points of the current solution, possible improvements, potential changes in each trade and industry innovations that would have an impact on operational processes.
 Future users have already demonstrated their enthusiasm for the future solution.

 MGI also consulted with outside experts, and in particular, the French Ministry of Transport and competitiveness clusters, to obtain a broad vision of new technologies and a long-term outlook for future transport systems.
 The UN/CEFACT (United Nations Centre for Trade Facilitation and Electronic Business) norms have also been taken into account.

 The next generation PCS will meet the new requirements of the forthcoming EU customs law, and Directive 2010/65/EU on electronic reporting formalities for ships.

 Supply the most advanced PCS on the market